zakaria-chahboun/golang-sqlite-sqlc/README.md

 go mod tidy
 ```

-You can add your sql schema into `schema.sql` file, Then add your queries into `query.sql`,
+You can add your sql schema into `models/schema/schema.sql` file, Then add your queries into `models/query/*.sql`,

 To generate go files for your *schema/query*, run:
 ```